Kavya1405/HotelReservationApplication/README.md

-# Hotel Reservation System
+# Hotel Reservation Application

 ## 📌 Overview
-This is a **Hotel Reservation System** project built using Java.
+This is a **Hotel Reservation Application** project built using Java.
 It allows admins to manage rooms, customers, and reservations efficiently.

 ## 🧩 Features